Skip to content

 Set up Print Variables

 This section is optional.
-The Print Variables component will display the value of any specified variables in the Task history tab.
+The Print Variables component will display the value of any specified variables at a given point in time in the Task history tab.

 In this case: